3 Awesome Ways to Love Your Heart

 1. Eat Your Chocolates

 Did you get a box of chocolates for Valentine's Day?
-Go ahead and eat them.
+Go ahead and eat those chocolates.
 Nutritionists say they are good for your heart health.

 2. Get Your Move On

-Your heart muscle requires strength training just like your abs, biceps, and hamstrings.
+Your heart muscle requires strength training just like your abs, biceps, hamstrings, and other muscles.
 According to WebMD Medical Reference, an inactive lifestyle is a top risk factor for heart disease.

 Regular exercise is the best way to strengthen your heart.
-Exercise, particularly aerobic activity, benefits your heart in numerous ways.
-It strengthens your heart muscle and vascular system, improves circulation, increases energy, and lowers blood pressure.
+Aerobic activity, in particular, benefits your heart in numerous ways.

-Aerobic exercise uses your large muscle groups.
-Although it strengthens your lungs, bones, and muscles, it most benefits your heart.
+It also works your large muscle groups and strengthens your muscles, bones, and lungs.
 Common aerobic activities include walking, jogging, bicycling, dancing, tennis, and swimming.

 3. Know Your ABCS